TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 ### How can technology help?

+Heat strain is a significant safety concern especially in the SCDF's line of work, worsened by projected environmental temperature increases.
+Not only is heat strain a safety concern, it also negatively affects performance and judgement.
+It is therefore crucial to monitor for signs of heat strain.

-There are plenty of existing wearable technology to measure heat strain indicators,
+Currently, there are plenty of existing wearable technology to measure heat strain indicators, namely Hexoskin (Carré Technologies Inc., Montreal, Que., Canada), LifeMonitor EQ02 (Equivital, Cambridge, UK), BioHarness 3.0 (Zephr Performance Systems, Annapolis, Md., USA), Questemp II (3M, St. Paul, Minn., USA), BioNomadix (BIOPAC Systems, Inc., Goleta, Calif., USA), BioRadio (Great Lakes Neurotechnologies, Cleveland, Ohio, USA).

 However most systems lack proper interpretation of physiological data to identify the signs and symptoms of excessive heat strain and merely displays what data it collects.
 Furthermore, they do not take into consideration the possible effects of climate change.